tunks/scala-scratchpad/category-theory/README.md

 This is a light reference for Scala implementations of some commonly used aspects of category theory.

-This document will grow over time, as I learn more about the theory, and discover new ways to apply it.
+This document will grow over time, as I learn more about the theory and discover new ways to apply it.

 ## Functor